Last Updated on October 19, 2023

 Pink pineapples are a unique fruit due to their striking pink flesh, different from the traditional pineapple.

-Due to its rarity and specialized cultivation process in Costa Rica with ideal soil and climate conditions, it’s more expensive than your typical pineapple but has more nutritional benefits such as beta-carotene and Vitamin C for radiant beauty and immune support.
+Due to its rarity and specialized cultivation process in Costa Rica with ideal soil and climate conditions, it’s more expensive than your typical pineapple.

 What Does A Pink Pineapple Taste Like?

 But what does it taste like?
-Reports from those who have been lucky enough to try the pink pineapple suggest it has a higher sugar content with tangy after taste and somewhat milder taste than yellow ones.
+Reports from those who have been lucky enough to try the pink pineapple suggest it has a higher sugar content with a tangy aftertaste and a somewhat milder taste than yellow ones.

 They describe it as tasting very tropical, with a refreshing and tangy quality.
 Some suggest it has hints of tropical fruits like mangoes and papayas, while others say it’s more of a subtle fruity taste that makes it an excellent complement to cocktails, salads, and other dishes.